ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

 ### Backups' general configuration

 There are many parameters to adjust in your UrBackup server, and you have already adjusted a few of them.
-This section will show you a few more general (applied to all clients) parameters to tweak the backup tasks better to the particularities of your homelab system:
+This section shows you a few more general (applied to all clients) parameters to tweak the backup tasks better to the particularities of your homelab system:

 1. Browse to the `Settings` page, and stay at the `General > Server` tab: